 A couple of weeks ago Koen and I had another cookout.
-We needed a starter that was relatively low maintenance and I wanted to try something new with the sousvide.
+We needed a starter that was relatively low maintenance, and I wanted to try something new with the sous vide.
 This recipe is from George Calombaris fit the bill nicely as I hadn’t cooked fish in it before.

 The recipe was featured as a Masterclass recipe from George in the 6th season of Masterchef Australia.

-The title of the recipe is accurate but it sells the other components short as they are quite refined.
+The title of the recipe is accurate, but it sells the other components short as they are quite refined.

 - The “tomato” is a tangy/sweet soup due to the addition of orange juice.
-The soup is brought together by butter and olive oil, but despite the amounts used it was not heavy at all and even very enjoyable on its own.
+The soup is brought together by butter and olive oil, but despite the amounts used, it was not heavy at all and even very enjoyable on its own.

 I still have my questions about the actual use of blitzing the cherry tomatoes and butter in a food processor.
-As you get microbits of butter, passing it through the sieve is a huge pain.
-As you subsequently will need to heat it until the butter melts anyway, we didn’t really get it why you can’t dice the butter and put it into the saucepan with the sieved tomatoes afterwards.
+As you get micro bits of butter, passing it through the sieve is a huge pain.
+As you subsequently will need to heat it until the butter melts anyway, we didn’t really get it why you can’t dice the butter and put it into the saucepan with the sieved tomatoes afterward.
 However, having watched quite a few series of Masterchef Australia, I do know that George’s recipes are usually quite technical, so who am I to disagree…

 Please note that the recipe on the Masterchef Australia website is incomplete as the text from step 3 is also shown as step 4.
 From the ingredients list I pieced together that step 4 should read as follows:

-Sauté the remaining spinach with 15gr of butter, the grated garlic and chopped shallots until wilted.
+Sauté the remaining spinach with 15gr of butter, the grated garlic, and chopped shallots until wilted.

 From a size perspective, the use of baby spinach to make the wraps would not be my first choice.
 Even using the bigger wild spinach leaves was already a challenge to line the bottom of the steamer.
-For this I used perforated baking paper to ease steaming as well as be able to easily remove the spinach wraps from the hot steamer in one piece.
+For this, I used perforated baking paper to ease steaming as well as be able to easily remove the spinach wraps from the hot steamer in one piece.
 Once cooled, I put a piece of clingfilm on top and turned it upside down and then peeled back the baking paper.
-Then you immediately have them ready to be filled, shaped and reheated.
+Then you immediately have them ready to be filled, shaped, and reheated.

 Verdict: 9/10; Nothing to fault it!
 The salmon was gorgeous and everything worked together really well.
 Will definitely be made again.